Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preliminaries

-We give an example data structure that implements a relation.
-Consider a relation $R$ over schema $\mathcal{X}$.
+{ In an idealized setting, the above requirements can be ensured using hashing.
+In practice, hashing can only achieve {\em amortized} constant time for some of the above operations.
+In our paper, whenever we claim constant time for hash operations, we mean amortized constant time.
+We give a hash-based example data structure that supports the above operations in amortized constant time.} Consider a relation $R$ over schema $\mathcal{X}$.
 A hash table with chaining stores key-value entries $(\inst{x},R(\inst{x}))$ for each tuple $\inst{x}$ over $\mathcal{X}$ with $R(\inst{x}) \neq 0$.
 The entries are doubly linked to support enumeration with constant delay.
-The hash table can report the number of its entries in constant time and supports lookups, inserts, and deletes in constant time on average, under the assumption of simple uniform hashing.
+The hash table can report the number of its entries in constant time and supports lookups, inserts, and deletes in {amortized} constant time.
 To support index operations on a schema $\mathcal{F} \subset \mathcal{X}$, we create another hash table with chaining where each table entry stores an $\calF$-value $\tup{t}$ as key and a doubly-linked list of pointers to the entries in $R$ having $\tup{t}$ as $\mathcal{F}$-value.
-Looking up an index entry given $\tup{t}$ takes constant time on average under simple uniform hashing, and its doubly-linked list enables enumeration of the matching entries in $R$ with constant delay.
-Inserting an index entry into the hash table additionally prepends a new pointer to the doubly-linked list for a given $\tup{t}$; overall, this operation takes constant time on average.
+Looking up an index entry given $\tup{t}$ takes {amortized} constant time, and its doubly-linked list enables enumeration of the matching entries in $R$ with constant delay.
+Inserting an index entry into the hash table additionally prepends a new pointer to the doubly-linked list for a given $\tup{t}$; overall, this operation takes {amortized} constant time.
 For efficient deletion of index entries, each entry in $R$ also stores back-pointers to its index entries (one back-pointer per index for $R$).
-When an entry is deleted from $R$, locating and deleting its index entries in doubly-linked lists takes constant time per index.
+When an entry is deleted from $R$, locating and deleting its index entries in doubly-linked lists takes constant time per index. {An alternative data structure that can meet our requirements is a tree-structured index such as a B$^+$-tree.
+This would, however, require {\em worst-case} logarithmic time and imply an additional logarithmic factor in our complexity results. }